 Click here to view the Penn-Plax vacuum kit on Amazon.

 The Penn-Plax VacGroom is a kit that you can attach to your vacuum.
-This helps get your cat's fur off your rugs and furniture.
+What's so special about it?
+It helps get your cat's fur off your rugs and furniture.
 This is a great and easy way to clean your cat's shedding.

 Do Ragdolls Like To Be Held?